Meuse → Mosel → Rhine - The Netherlands

 Fig.6 - Taking the Lekkanaal

-Turn to starboard to follow the scenic and well-known route taken by de Parel.
+Turn to starboard on the ARK before the plofsluis to follow the scenic and well-known route taken by de Parel.
 This course leads you via the Lekkanaal in the direction of Vianen, exactly as shown in the vlog series by de Parel.

 Because this route has already been documented in great detail in the Parel vlog, we will not repeat that description here.
 Be aware that this stretch includes numerous locks, bridges, and other structures, and involves traveling upstream (opvaart).
 As a result, it is generally the slower and more costly option in terms of time and fuel consumption.